Oliver Plunkett: Legacy

-Oliver Plunkett was beatified in 1920 and canonized in 1975, the first new Irish saint for almost seven hundred years, and the first of the Irish martyrs to be beatified.
+Oliver Plunkett was beatified on 23 May 1920 by Pope Benedict XV.
+The cause for his canonization was opened on 27 July 1951, and he was canonized in 1975, the first new Irish saint for almost seven hundred years, and the first of the Irish martyrs to be beatified.
 For the canonisation, the customary second miracle was waived.
 He has since been followed by 17 other Irish martyrs who were beatified by Pope John Paul II in 1992.
 Among them were Archbishop Dermot O'Hurley, Margaret Ball, and the Wexford Martyrs.

 In 1920 a mosaic of him at Westminster Cathedral, London, was created by Boris Anrep.

 As a spectacle alone, a rally and Mass for St Oliver Plunkett on London's Clapham Common was a remarkable triumph.
 The Common was virtually taken over for a celebration of the 300th anniversary of Plunkett's martyrdom.
 Cardinal Tomás Ó Fiaich, twenty enrobed bishops and a number of abbots mounted a stage beneath a scaffolding shelter on 1 July 1981. Ó Fiaich had flown there in a helicopter with Plunkett's head.
 The occasion attracted thousands of pilgrims to the park.

 In 1997 Plunkett was made a patron saint for peace and reconciliation in Ireland, adopted by the prayer group campaigning for peace in Ireland, "St. Oliver Plunkett for Peace and Reconciliation".

+In 2023, a pastoral area of the Roman Catholic Diocese of Clifton was named in honour of Plunkett.